rishadomar/tapi/README.md

 ## Coming up

-1. View expected result vs got result side by side (instead of below each other)
-2. View diffs color coded
+1. View diffs color coded
-3. Add more cyprus tests for remaining tests
-6. Move this repo to github
-7. Write a getting started guide
-8. Where should cyprus run.
+2. Where should cyprus run.
 On github page?
-9. Be able to Login for MyChat, then run APIs as authenticated user
+3. Be able to Login, then run APIs as authenticated user
-10. Show error on failure of an execute.
+4. Show error on failure of an execute.
 Like: 500 reason: xxxx
-11. Show URL (+ final URl with replaced values) being run

 ## Cyprus docs